|Responsible Unit||Environmental Health & Safety|

 To protect life and property on the Brockport campus, it is necessary to be able to determine that persons on the grounds and in the various buildings have a legitimate reason for being there.

-It is assumed that any student, faculty member, or employee of the College, the Brockport Auxiliary Services Corporation, Institutional Advancement, or Research Foundation of SUNY have legitimate reason to be on the grounds or in open buildings of the College at any time required by his or her regular College business.
+It is assumed that any student, faculty member, or employee of the University, the Brockport Auxiliary Services Corporation, Institutional Advancement, or Research Foundation of SUNY have legitimate reason to be on the grounds or in open buildings of the University at any time required by his or her regular University business.

 There are no definitions for this policy at this time.

 The procedures specified below help assure that the University community and its property are properly protected.
 Voluntary compliance with these procedures by members of the University community and their visitors and guests will make them work more easily.